- Rotator Cuff Tear

 What should I expect after a torn rotator cuff surgery?

 A protective shoulder sling may need to be worn to protect your healing shoulder.
 Following torn rotator cuff surgery, physical therapy may progress more slowly and may be more frequent.
 Typically, physical therapy may be needed for the first 2-3 months following rotator cuff tear surgery.
 Full recovery may take up to 6 months.
 It is important to start moving the shoulder as quickly as possible following rotator cuff surgery, but it is even more important not to do too much activity too fast.
 Physical therapy can help you find the right balance of light exercise and rest to promote a healthy shoulder.
 Initial physical therapy sessions will be most concerned with reducing pain and inflammation.

 Physical therapy after arthroscopic shoulder surgery generally progresses more quickly than therapy after open rotator cuff surgery.
 With rotator cuff surgeries where the muscle has been severed or cut, physical therapy progresses more slowly.
 Passive exercises are often the first activity your physical therapist will introduce.
 Passive shoulder exercises involve your arm being gently moved so that your shoulder is engaged, but your muscles are relaxed.
 Strength exercises are used to increase mobility, range of motion, control, and strength within the shoulder.
 At the end of your physical therapy sessions, your physical therapist will teach you exercises that you can perform on your own.

 How can I learn more about a rotator cuff tear?

-To learn more about a rotator cuff tear, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
+To learn more about a rotator cuff tear, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.